 In addition, municipal governments in many cities are implementing traffic regulations to filter traffic exclusively for electric only motorcycles and providing free parking and free charging as additional incentives to encourage electric adoption.

-The Motorino Motorcycles are classified as Limited Speed Motorcycles (LSM) and a regular car driver’s license, registration and insurance is required to operate them.
+Motorino is an exclusive distributor of the Super Soco brand motorcycles, classified as Limited Speed Motorcycles (LSM).
+That means that a regular car driver’s license, registration and insurance is required to operate them.
 The maximum allowed by regulations speed is 70 km/h.
 Same regulation apply for most Canadian provinces as 50CC gas powered motorcycles.